Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 A photo of a Spring stream of water in a natural environment

 Physical separation technologies (GAC, IX resin, NF, or RO) do not destroy PFAS but only remove PFAS from contaminated water onto adsorbents or into a concentrated brine.
 The disposal of PFAS-contaminated absorbents or PFAS-concentrated brine may pose secondary pollution risks.
 Technologies for permanently degrading PFAS are based on high-energy incineration or advanced oxidations including electrochemical oxidation, microwave thermal treatment, photolytic degradation, pyrolysis, and sonochemistry.
-These extreme PFAS degradation pathways are very costly, especially when the volume and the flow rate of PFAS wastewater are large.
+These extreme PFAS degradation pathways are very costly, especially when treating large volumes and flow rates of PFAS wastewater.
 It is thus ideal to use other relatively cost-effective technologies to first reduce PFAS wastewater volume and concentrate PFAS into its highest allowable concentration together with co-contaminate removals.
 The highly concentrated PFAS wastewater can then be transported to either a disposal well for permanent disposal deep underground or a PFAS-specialized degradation site for final destruction.

 New advances in desalination technologies (ultra-high pressure reverse osmosis, minimal liquid discharge (MLD) and zero liquid discharge (ZLD), such as our modular BrineRefine, XtremeRO, and our SaltMaker family of evaporator crystallizers) can help economically reduce PFAS wastewater volume and concentrate PFAS to a level that was previously unreachable.
 These modular mobile water treatment units can also be deployed to a PFAS wastewater site for onsite treatment.
 Our article on how to manage brine disposal & treatment provides a summary of management options.